 John Septimus Roe Anglican Community School was established by the Anglican Schools Commission, and therefore works within the broad parameters set by the Commission.
-The school is governed by a Council comprising fourteen members.
-The Council is responsible for the overall development and management of the school.
-The Principal, as the Chief Executive Officer, is responsible for the operations of the school, and reports to the School Council on a monthly basis.
+The School is governed by a Council comprising eleven members.
+The Council is responsible for the overall development and management of the School.
+The Principal, as the Chief Executive Officer, is responsible for the operations of the School, and reports to the School Council on a monthly basis.
 The Principal is Secretary of the School Council.

 School Council Members:

 Mrs Diane van de Velde, School Council Chair

 Dr Ken Evans

 Mr Alistair Ewell

 Ms Michelle Houwen